Approved by Board of Directors – September 14, 2019

 GOAL 7: Individuals with disabilities will have increased access to the assistive technology (AT) devices and services they need to for community integration, for work or preparing for work, and for school and other activities.

-*Note: Goal 4 is for individuals eligible for the Protection and Advocacy for Individuals with Developmental Disabilities (PAIDD) program, the Protection and Advocacy for Individual Rights (PAIR) program or the Protection and Advocacy for Individuals with Traumatic Brain Injury (TBI) program.
-Education cases for students with other disabilities may be considered under Goal 6.
+*Note: Goal 4 is for individuals eligible for the Protection and Advocacy for Individuals with Developmental Disabilities (PAIDD) program, the Protection and Advocacy for Individual Rights (PAIR) program, or the Protection and Advocacy for Individuals with Traumatic Brain Injury (TBI) program.
+Education cases for students with other disabilities may be considered under Goal 6 or under other funding.